maokeyang/yxksdk/README.md

 # Laravel Yxksdk

-Laravel Yxksdk is a package for Laravel 5 developed by [hank](http://cuiqingcai.com).
+Laravel Yxksdk is a package for Laravel 5 developed by [maokeyang](https://github.com/maokeyang).
 It provides simple usage for laravel of [Yxksdk](http://www.youxiake.com/).

 ## Installation

 Laravel 5.0 or later is required.

-To get the latest version of Laravel Geetest, simply require the project using Composer:
+To get the latest version of Laravel Yxksdk, simply require the project using Composer:

 ```
 $ composer require maokeyang/yxksdk